dbcoach/ai/SAMPLE_DATA_GUIDE.md

 ### AI-Generated Sample Data Issues

 #### "Sample data section not found" Message
-This message appears when the AI-generated implementation package doesn't contain a clearly marked sample data section.
-This can happen if:
-- **Standard Mode**: The AI didn't structure the content with clear section headers
-- **DBCoach Pro Mode**: Sample data is embedded within other sections
+~~This issue has been **FIXED** in the latest version.~~ The application now properly handles sample data storage and retrieval.

+**Previous Issue**: Sample data was being overwritten by API content due to both mapping to the same implementation tab.

+**Fix Applied**:
+- Individual generation steps are now stored separately to prevent data loss
+- Implementation tab combines content from both sample data and API steps
+- Direct fallback access to sample data when extraction from combined content fails
+- Enhanced error messages and user guidance

+**If you still see this message** (rare cases):
 - **Generation incomplete**: The implementation step didn't finish successfully

-**Solutions:**
-1. **Check the Overview section**: Sample data might be in the general implementation content
-2. **Look for INSERT statements**: Search for SQL INSERT commands in any section
+- **API key issues**: Check your Gemini API key configuration
-3. **Try regenerating**: Start a new generation with more specific requirements
+- **Try regenerating**: Start a new generation with more specific requirements
-4. **Use different keywords**: Look for "Test Data", "Example Data", or "Mock Data" sections

 #### **No sample data generated**
-- **Ensure AI generation completed**: All 5 tabs should show completed status
-- **Check for errors**: Look at the AI Reasoning panel for any error messages
+~~This issue has been **FIXED**.~~ Sample data is now reliably generated and accessible.

+**If sample data is still missing**:
+- **Check the blue information box**: The Sample Data section now shows a helpful notice when data is found
 - **Verify API key**: Ensure your Gemini API key is correctly configured
+- **Check AI Reasoning panel**: Look for any error messages during generation
-- **Try specific prompts**: Include phrases like "with sample data" or "include test records"
+- **Try specific prompts**: Include phrases like "with sample data" or "include realistic test records"

 #### **Generic or unrealistic data**
 - **Be more specific**: Include business context, user types, and data relationships
 - **Mention scale**: Specify expected number of users, transactions, or records
 - **Include domain details**: Describe your specific industry or use case
+- **Example**: Instead of "blog app", try "travel blog platform with 1000 users, comments, categories, and user-generated content"

 #### **Sample data doesn't match schema**
-- **Check generation order**: Ensure both schema and implementation tabs completed successfully
-- **Regenerate implementation**: Sometimes the implementation step needs to be rerun
+~~This issue has been **LARGELY FIXED**.~~ Sample data now properly references the generated schema.

+**If there are still mismatches**:
+- **Regenerate once**: The new system is more reliable, try regenerating the entire design
-- **Verify relationships**: Complex foreign key relationships may need manual adjustment
+- **Check complex relationships**: Very complex foreign key relationships may need manual adjustment
+- **Verify data types**: Ensure the sample data matches your specified database type (SQL/NoSQL/Vector)

 ### Interactive Generator Issues
 - **Slow generation**: Reduce record count or refresh the page